 Judges refer to a bail schedule when determining the bail amount based on the seriousness of the case.
 Normally, the judge convenes a bail hearing, also known as arraignment, to determine the bail amount.
 Although availing bail is the accepted practice for seeking the quack release of a person from jail pending trial, it is the judge’s discretion to stick to the bail amount or reduce it or even waive bail altogether while allowing the release of the person based on ‘own recognition’ by judging the circumstances of the case.
-Bail agents or bondsmen help to facilitate the process of securing bail for an accused person by either making full payment of the bail amount or issuing a bail bond in lieu of it.
+Bail bonds agent or bail bondsman help to facilitate the process of securing bail for an accused person by either making full payment of the bail amount or issuing a bail bond in lieu of it.
 To arrange for Montgomery County Castle Bail Bonds, the accused must pay only 10% of the bail amount together with some collateral.

 Factors considered for determining the bail amount